rileygelwicks/modules-22/w07-rails/d1-dusk-associations/README.md

 ### Using Your Associations

-1. Create your database tables by running your migrations from the terminal:
+1. Create your database tables by running your migrations from the Terminal:

   ```
   $ rake db:migrate
   ```

-2. Still in the terminal, enter the rails console (`rails c`) to create and associate data!
+2. Still in the Terminal, enter the rails console (`rails c`) to create and associate data!

   ```ruby
   Pet.count